 Free Textbooks

-Aims offers free textbooks for a variety of courses every semester either through the Free-to-Student's courses (F2S) or the Reserve Textbook program.
+Aims offers free textbooks for a variety of courses every semester either through No Cost/Low Cost courses or the Reserve Textbook program.
 College textbooks can be a big expense, and we are thrilled to be able to offer these options to help.

 Reserve Textbooks